dkanunik/api-js-test-lab-tasks/API/module1/index.md

 ##### Task 5

-Develop 1 test case and test for it to verify that the HTTP response header "x-request-id" contains value that corresponds to the regular expression.
+Develop 1 test case and test for it to verify that the HTTP response header "**x-request-id**" contains value that corresponds to the regular expression.

 Use the template https://git.epam.com/dmytro_kanunik/api-test-with-jest/-/blob/master/tests/finance.test.mjs#L40